 This is the first week of Working with Data Module covering SQL and Databases.
 This week we will cover some of the basics.
 Some of you will know all of this already, some of you might be a bit rusty and this might be all new to some of you.

 We will move quickly through various SQL features each week.
 There will be some exercises each week and it is expected that you will have completed these before the next class.
-Some of the exercises are dependent on you completing some of the lab exercises in previous weeks.
+Some of the exercises are dependent on you completing the previous lab exercises.

 This week we look at Databases, what they are used for and a quick introduction to SQL.

 Click here to download the notes.

 [this lab exercise will take approx. 10-15min to complete.
 Depending in the number of issues (which I hope will be none!) this could take approx 30min]